pravin691983/LendingClubCaseStudy/README.md

   #### Understanding the Dataset
   - To gain insights from data we must look into each aspect of it very carefully.
 We will start with observing few rows and columns of data both from the starting and from the end.
   #### Preprocessing
-  - We will deal with erroneous and missing values of columns.
+  - We will deal with erroneous, missing and outliers values of columns.
   - Correlation between different columns
   - See how preprocessing have transformed our dataset.
   - Derive new data from existing data to get more insite